-- Mix together peanut butter, butter and vanilla in a medium-sized bowl with an electric mixer.
+- In a medium bowl, mix together peanut butter, butter, and vanilla with an electric mixer.
 Gradually add in 1 cup powdered sugar and mix until well combined.
-Add the last 1/2-3/4 cup powdered sugar and mix with your hands until all the sugar is gone.
+Add the last 1/2 to 3/4 cup powdered sugar and mix with your hands until all the sugar is gone.
 It should be a thick consistency.
-Add more powdered sugar if it's too sticky.
+Add more powdered sugar, if it's too sticky.

 - Shape dough into 1-inch balls and place on baking sheet.
 I like to use a small cookie scoop and then roll them in my hands.
-Freeze baking sheet for 15 minutes.
+Freeze 15 minutes.

-- In a small bowl, melt chocolate chips in the microwave for 60 seconds or in a double broiler.
+- In a small bowl, melt chocolate chips in a double boiler or in the microwave 60 seconds.
 Stir until melted and smooth.

 - Remove from the freezer and place a toothpick in the center (don't go too far down or it will be hard to get out).
 I like to use the longer toothpicks.
-Then dip 3/4 of the way into the chocolate.
-Allow the chocolate to drizzle off and then place back on the parchment paper.
-Let set for a minute and then gently remove the toothpick.
-Repeat.
+Dip 3/4 of the way into the chocolate.
+Let the excess chocolate drizzle off and place back on the parchment paper.
+Let set for 1 minute and gently remove the toothpick.
+Repeat with remaining ingredients.

-- Place truffles in the refrigerator for 10 minutes to allow the chocolate to harden.
+- Chill 10 minutes to let the chocolate harden.
+Then stack in a sealed container.
 Best stored in the refrigerator.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!